puppetlabs/puppet-resource_api/README.md

 #### Transport/device specific providers

 To allow modules to deal with different backends independently, the Resource API implements a mechanism to use different API providers side by side.
-For a given transport/device class (see above), the Resource API will first try to load a `Puppet::Provider::TypeName::DeviceType` class from `lib/puppet/provider/type_name/device_type.rb`, before falling back to the regular provider at `Puppet::Provider::TypeName::TypeName`.
+For a given transport/device class (see above), the Resource API will first try to load a `Puppet::Provider::TypeName::<DeviceType>` class from `lib/puppet/provider/type_name/device_type.rb`, before falling back to the regular provider at `Puppet::Provider::TypeName::TypeName`.

 ## Further reading